alephium/old-wiki/src/Frequently-Asked-Questions.md

 Etheirway, it is not possible to expect the full node to be fully optimized when the mainnet is launched.
 Down the line when the network grows mature and large enough, the plan is to hard fork to support 32 groups and 1024 shards.
 With 1024 shards, it could reach >10K TPS for sure.
 However, it will be a long journey to go there.
 Technically, probably 1-2 years of improvements and optimizations.
 Economically, we need the network to grow large enough so there is a demand for us to hard fork to so many groups.
 Note that we have already successfully run a simulation, with 1024 shards where we did not validate the inputs (as to not need to maintain a real UTXO set).

-### What is the difference between NEAR and Alephium
+### What is the difference between NEAR and Alephium?
 We have 16 shards on mainnet, while NEAR's sharding [is working in progress.](https://near.org/blog/near-launches-simple-nightshade-the-first-step-towards-a-sharded-blockchain/)
 We believe that PoW is a better approach for decentralized layer one protocol, while NEAR is PoS ALPH is based on the UTXO model, and NEAR is based on the account model.
 UTXO model for DeFi is a growing tech, which has great potential for secure DeFi